-School Pastoral Lead: Mrs. McHugh/Miss Alexis Slater
+School Pastoral Leads: Mrs McHugh & Miss Alexis Slater

 At St Margaret Mary's we believe that support should be provided for all children to improve their emotional and social development.
 Within school, the Pastoral Lead works with those children who have mental health, social, emotional or behavioural difficulties; with opportunities for children to process their feelings and develop coping strategies.
-Mrs. McHugh ensures the children who need specific well-being / emotional support, mindfulness sessions are allocated this provision and she will liaise with the parents accordingly via referrals.
-Mrs. McHugh and Miss Slater work closely with and supports the parents, families and carers of children who may have specific barriers to learning and / or SEND.
-This is often through Early Help and Planning of Need Meetings.
+Mrs McHugh ensures the children who need specific well-being / emotional support, mindfulness sessions are allocated this provision and she will liaise with the parents accordingly via referrals.
+Mrs McHugh and Miss Slater work closely with and support the parents, families and carers of children who may have specific barriers to learning and / or SEND.

 School Well Being Sessions - Miss Slater works in school with targeted children.
-This is coordinated and followed up by teachers / teaching assistants working with the children daily.
+This is coordinated and followed up by teachers/teaching assistants working with the children daily.